What Is an Underbite?

 The only way to permanently correct an underbite and achieve proper dental alignment is through medical intervention.
 These treatments can also improve the overall appearance of the teeth.

-For mild cases of underbite, a dentist may recommend:
+For mild cases of underbite (Class III malocclusion), a periodontist or orthodontist may recommend:

 Underbite Surgery

-Most oral and maxillofacial surgeons can successfully perform corrective jaw surgery for underbites.
+Most oral and maxillofacial surgeons can successfully perform orthognathic surgery (corrective jaw surgery) for underbites.
 Common surgical procedures include: